Do I need to make reservations or get tickets?

 Are the plays appropriate for children?

 We try to make our shows as family friendly as possible.
 Keep in mind that many of Shakespeare’s plays contain bawdy humor, sexual innuendo, and violence.
 Different people have different perceptions of what may or may not be appropriate, and that is completely out of our control.
 Most times, the naughty bits go right over the kid’s heads.
 If you have concerns, or are unfamiliar with a play you are interested in seeing, we suggest reading it ahead of time.

 In the Seattle area, you never know what the weather will bring.
 When planning your trip, plan for all types of weather.
 Bring sun block and drinking water for hot days, and jackets or blankets for the cool evenings.
 You might also want to include some mosquito repellant for evening shows as well, especially for shows near the water.
 Umbrellas or rain gear for rain shows.
 If you use an umbrella, please be considerate of those around you.

 Our general rule is that if an audience is willing to sit in the rain, we are willing to give them a show.
 This of course depends on just how wet it gets, and how much of an audience there is.
 We will cancel the show in the case of lightning.

 Do you cancel when there is wildfire smoke or high temperatures?

 With the increase in high temps and wildfires due to climate change, there is always a chance of smoky or hot days.
 For SMOKE, please see www.airnow.gov to check air quality index.
 We will likely cancel shows if the AQI is above 150.(unhealthy).
-For HOT DAYS, we generally perform unless we reach temps are in the high 90s or above 100°F..
-This will also depend on whether we have access to a shady spot in the park.
+For HOT DAYS, we generally perform unless we reach temps are in the high 90s or above 100°F, and have no access to a shady spot in the park.

 Do you accept donations?